 Make cancellation simple

 Sometimes, customers fail to cancel reservations because they think it might be complicated and they don’t have time.
 If you make the process as simple as possible, they’ll be more likely to do so and save you potential no-show headaches.

-Reservation software can allow diners to cancel through a link on their confirmation email.
+Reservation software such as OpenTable can allow diners to cancel through a link on their confirmation email.
 Make sure to include all your contact details on follow-up communications with guests too, and let them know that you can be contacted easily via email, phone and social media.

 How to manage no shows